 Construction is one of the oldest industries in the world and has transformed into many different variations through the years.
 Today, technology is driving this sector at an accelerated rate.
 Why is this?
 How will AI and machine learning continue to transform construction moving forward?
 These are some of the questions we will answer as we dissect the transformation happening in construction.

 What is Driving the Shift to Digital Technologies?

 The construction industry is undergoing a major transformation as digital technologies rapidly change how projects are managed and delivered.
 Construction companies are adopting new technologies to streamline processes, improve productivity, and enhance quality.
 These innovations allow contractors to focus more on their core competencies and grow their businesses.

 The construction industry is highly fragmented, with small firms dominating the landscape.
-Smaller firms often need help finding qualified workers and investing in new technology to improve efficiency, speed up delivery times and cut costs.
+Smaller firms often need help finding qualified workers and investing in new technology to improve efficiency, speed up delivery times, and cut costs.
 This leads to lower margins and limited growth potential for these businesses.
-However, as larger construction firms embrace digital technologies and adopt new business models, they can offer better services at lower prices than their smaller competitors.
+However, as larger construction firms like Construction Company in Jaipur embrace digital technologies and adopt new business models, they can offer better services at lower prices than their smaller competitors businessnows.